Non-credit courses in the liberal arts and sciences

-Classes meet for three hours daily, and are scheduled evenly across the day during the morning, early afternoon and late afternoon.
-Each course may require up to three hours of daily out-of-class homework assignments – reading, writing, group work and studying.
-This time will also include scheduled meetings with your instructor or course Teaching Assistant.
-Many courses will feature site visits and excursions, labs and hands-on projects, all of which broaden the student learning experience.
+Classes meet for three hours daily, and are scheduled during the morning, early afternoon, and late afternoon.
+Each course may require up to three hours of daily out-of-class homework assignments—reading, writing, group work, and studying.
+This time also includes scheduled meetings with your instructor or course Teaching Assistant.
+Many courses feature site visits, excursions, labs, or hands-on projects, all of which broaden the student learning experience.

-At the close of the summer, students enrolled in courses two weeks or longer receive a narrative Course Performance Report (CPR), in which the instructor outlines the content of the course and evaluates the student’s performance.
-All students who successfully fulfill the course requirements will receive a certificate indicating such.
+At the close of the summer, all students who successfully fulfill the course requirements will receive a certificate indicating so.
+Students enrolled in courses two weeks or longer will also receive a narrative Course Performance Report (CPR), in which the instructor outlines the content of the course and evaluates the student’s performance.

 Live and Learn on Brown’s Ivy League Campus

-Outside of class, students will experience the independence and responsibility of life on an Ivy League campus.
-They will meet fellow students from around the world, attend events, workshops and social activities designed to engage them with peers in fun and englightening activities and to prepare them for college life and learning.
+Outside of class, students experience the independence and responsibility of life on an Ivy League campus.
+They meet fellow students from around the world and attend events, workshops, and social activities designed to engage them with peers in fun and englightening activities and to prepare them for college life and learning.

-For the duration of their stay, students will use Brown University campus amenities.
+For the duration of their stay, students live and learn on the Brown University campus.
 Brown’s residence halls are within walking distance of academic buildings and campus resources.
 Each hall is staffed with carefully selected and trained Residence Directors (RDs) and Residential Advisors (RAs), who live onsite and help students create a balanced academic and social life.
 Students eat their meals in Brown’s dining halls, which offer a variety of options, and have access to Brown’s libraries, study center, and Writing Center.

 What to Study?

 Begin with some questions about yourself:

-- What areas of study have you found most intriguing?
+- What areas of study do you find most intriguing?

 - What do you consider you are “best” at and want to do more of?